About Genomics

 16S Metagenomics

-The prokaryotic 16S rRNA gene is approximately 1500 bp long, with nine variable regions stacked between conserved regions.
-The 16S is a common housekeeping genetic marker and there are reasons why its variable regions are frequently used for phylogenetic classification of genus or species in diverse microbial populations.
+The prokaryotic 16S rRNA gene is approximately 1,500 bp long, with nine variable regions stacked between conserved regions.
+The 16S rRNA gene is a common housekeeping genetic marker and there are reasons why its variable regions are frequently used for phylogenetic classification of genus or species in diverse microbial populations.
 These reasons include (1) its presence in almost all bacteria, and often existing as a multigene family, (2) the function of the 16S rRNA gene is conserved over time suggesting that random sequence changes are a more accurate measure of time (evolution), and (3) the 16S rRNA gene (1,500 bp) is large enough for informatics analysis purposes.

 Shotgun Metagenomics